kchoover14/RyukyuResilience/README.md

-data-ryukyu-clean-dental.csv (a clean dataset containing all variables) data-ryukyu-final-cribra orbitalia.csv (a simplified dataset containing only variables used for model building) data-ryukyu-final-dental.csv (a simplified dataset containing only variables used for model building)
+data-ryukyu-clean-dental.csv (a clean dataset containing all variables) data-ryukyu-final-cribra orbitalia.csv (a simplified dataset containing only variables used for model building) data-ryukyu-final-dental.csv (a simplified dataset containing only variables used for model building) data-ryukyu-final-dental out.csv (a simplified dataset containing only variables used for model building and duplicates of hypo and calc but without outliers)